MIT Blackjack Team: Capitalization and growth (1980–1989)

-Strategic Investments 1992–1993
+Strategic Investments (1992–1993)

 In 1992, Bill Kaplan, J.P.
 Massar, and John Chang decided to capitalize on the opening of Foxwoods Casino in nearby Connecticut, where they planned to train new players.
 Acting as the General Partner, they formed a Massachusetts Limited Partnership in June 1992 called Strategic Investments to bankroll the new team.
 Structured similar to the numerous real estate development limited partnerships that Kaplan had formed, the limited partnership raised a million dollars, significantly more money than any of their previous teams, with a method based on Edward Thorp's high low system.
 It involved three players: a big player, a controller, and a spotter.
 The spotter checked when the deck went positive with card counting, the controller would bet small constantly, wasting money, and verifying the spotter's count.
 Once the controller found a positive, he would signal to the big player.
 He would make a massive bet, and win big.
 Confident with this new funding, the three general partners ramped up their recruitment and training efforts to capitalize on the opportunity.

 Over the next two years, the MIT Team grew to nearly 80 players, including groups and players in Cambridge, New York, New Jersey, Pennsylvania, California, Illinois, and Washington.
 Sarah McCord, who joined the team in 1983 as an MIT student and later moved to California, was added as a partner soon after SI was formed and became responsible for training and recruitment of West Coast players.

 At various times, there were nearly 30 players playing simultaneously at different casinos around the world, including Native American casinos throughout the country, Las Vegas, Atlantic City, Canada, and island locations.
 Never before had casinos throughout the world seen such an organized and scientific onslaught directed at the game.
 While the profits rolled in, so did the "heat" from the casinos, and many MIT Team members were identified and barred.
 These members were replaced by fresh players from MIT, Harvard, and other colleges and companies, and play continued.
 Eventually, investigators hired by casinos realized that many of those they had banned had addresses in or near Cambridge, and the connection to MIT and a formalized team became clear.
 The detectives obtained copies of recent MIT yearbooks and added photographs from it to their image database.

 With its leading players banned from most casinos and other more lucrative investment opportunities opening up at the end of the recession, Strategic Investments paid out its substantial earnings to players and investors and dissolved its partnership on December 31, 1993.

-1994 and forward
+By the team's peak in the 1990s, the team was visiting Las Vegas almost every weekend.
+According to a casino security investigator, the team took over $400,000 in one weekend.
+After the trips to Vegas, the team would enter what they remembered into computer programs to devise the best strategy for specific situations.